febus982/k3s-cluster/docs/k3s_nodes.md

 As soon as the first master node is running a `kubeconfig.yml` file will be generated in the root directory of the project, ready to be used by `kubectl` command.

-When all the nodes are installed you should be able to access the Consul UI to monitor nodes and services on [http://192.168.50.150:8500/ui](http://192.168.50.150:8500/ui).
+??? warning "K3S Reinstall"
+    The installation process creates also a file named `node-token`, together with the `kubeconfig.yml` file.
+    If you need to reinstall K3S from scratch, after having uninstalled all nodes, **make sure you delete the file** so that the next installation knows it needs to initialise a new cluster.

 ### Notes

-- the step `TASK [apt_dependencies : Run apt dist-upgrade]` might take a while (~10-15 minutes if system is not up to date)
+- the step `TASK [apt_dependencies : Run apt dist-upgrade]` might take a while (~10-15 minutes if system is very outdated date)
 - the step `TASK [k3s_script : Install K3S]` might take a while (~3-5 minutes on PI4)

 ## K3S Nodes PIs uninstall